bowtoes/brrtools/readme.md

 # BRRTOOLS
-A custom C99 library with the goal to have a single place for multiple cross-platform, miscellaneous utilities that are generally useful.
+A custom ~C99~ C11 library with the goal to have a single place for multiple cross-platform, miscellaneous utilities that are generally useful (to me anyways).

 Has absolutely no relation to [BRRtools][otherbrr]
 ## Contents